Click here to download a PDF of this plant information page (for printing).

 Description:

-Known to botanists as Sanguinaria canadensis, bloodroot plants are herbaceous perennials that spread using rhizomes to form colonies under the right conditions.
+Bloodroot plants are herbaceous perennials that spread using rhizomes to form colonies under the right conditions.
 They are indigenous to Tennessee.
 Bloodroot's flowers don't last for long; blink, and you've missed the display.
 But if you're lucky enough to have a colony of them, the impact of such a mass of flowers is quite powerful while it lasts.
 Moreover, the leaves-which stick around for a much longer time than the flowers-bear an intriguing shape and color.

 plants.ces.ncsu.edu/plants/sanguinaria-canadensis